Tuttle Creek Reservoir

 |Rainbow Trout||Fair||Up to 5 pounds||

-2,000 rainbow trout were stocked into Willow Lake on October 28th for the beginning of Trout Season which starts on November 1st.
+2,000 rainbow trout were stocked into Willow Lake on October 28th.
 The lake will receive regular stockings until April for a total of 12,750 trout.
 These hatchery reared fish are usually caught on commercial trout baits, worms, corn or lures.

 Willow Lake is located in the Southeast corner of the Tuttle Creek River Pond area.
 A trout permit is needed to fish at Willow Lake during trout season.
 Anyone under 16 years of age with a properly licensed adult can harvest up to 2 trout without a trout permit.

-Tuttle Creek is four feet above conservation pool.
+Tuttle Creek is three feet above conservation pool.
 You can check current water conditions at http://www.nwk.usace.army.mil/Locations/DistrictLakes/TuttleCreekLake/DailyLakeInformation.aspx

 Want some more information on fishing in the Manhattan area?
 You can subscribe to the free Manhattan Fisheries Newsletter by clicking the link.